Best Air Purifiers for Pet Dander in the Nursery (2026)

 A dog’s dander doesn’t respect doorways.
 It rides air currents, settles into carpet, hitchhikes on socks, and eventually finds the one room you most want to keep pristine: the one with the crib.
 You can’t vacuum air — but you can filter it, continuously, for less than the price of a stroller accessory.

-The short version: put a Levoit Core 300S in the nursery — it’s the quiet specialist — and if the budget stretches, a Winix 5500-2 (or its new twin, the 5510) in whatever room hosts the most dog.
+The short version: put a Levoit Core 300S in the nursery — it’s the quiet specialist — and if the budget stretches, a Winix 5500-2 (or its successor, the 5510) in whatever room hosts the most dog.
 Two different jobs, two honest tools.

 - Dander capture.
-True HEPA filtration and real-world pet-home performance, not marketing adjectives.
+True HEPA filtration and the real-world pet-home performance owners describe, not marketing adjectives.

 - Nursery noise.
 A purifier that’s too loud gets turned off, and an off purifier filters nothing.